jxmot/website_template-no_bootstrap/CH4.md

 ## Reusing Features

-This section is a guide to extracting and reusing some of the features in other projects.
+This section is a guide to extracting and reusing some of the features found here in other projects.

 ### Cookie Consent